Neyyire Neyir: Career

 Her professional acting career began when she featured in the 1923 movie Ateşten Gömlek (The Daughter of Smyrna) directed by Muhsin Ertuğrul.
-Muhsin Ertuğrul was about to film a very popular novel written by Halide Edib Adıvar (1884-1964), which featured some dramatic events of the Turkish War of Independence (1919–1923).
+Muhsin Ertuğrul was about to film a very popular novel written by Halide Edib Adıvar (1884–1964), which featured some dramatic events of the Turkish War of Independence (1919–1923).
 Adıvar, a women's rights activist, who actually participated in the Turkish War of Independence, stipulated that she would only permit her novel be filmed when the lead role is featured by a Turkish Muslim woman.
 In the Ottoman Empire, acting of Muslim women in movies was not allowed for reasons of religion.
 In all the movies, the woman roles were played by the Christian or Jewish women of minorities in Turkey.
 The newly married wife Bedia Muvahhit (1897–1994) of Muhsin Ertuğrul's friend accepted to perform for the lead role.
 For casting the supporting female role, an advertisement was published in a newspaper.
 The only application came from Münire Eyüp, who was still a college student.
 She played in the movie under the pseudonym Neyyire Neyir, and became so one of the first ever Muslim women to feature in the cinema in Turkey.

 Neyyire Neyir starred in the same year also in the Muhsin Ertuğrul's next movie Kız Kulesinde Bir Facia (A Tragedy at Leander's Tower).
-After a brief period of acting with a theatre company in Izmir, she returned 1924 to Istanbul and joined theatre of Muhsin Ertuğrul.
+After a brief period of acting with a theatre company in İzmir, she returned 1924 to Istanbul and joined theatre of Muhsin Ertuğrul.
 In later years, she performed in a movie under her real name.
 However, she devoted herself to stage theater.

 She acted on stage of Istanbul Municipal Theatre (Darülbedayi), of which director Muhsin Ertuğrul was appointed.
 Neyyire Neyir participated in guest plays of the theatre touring in Egypt and Cyprus.

 She wrote articles on the Russian literature and Russian theatre in the theatre journal Darülbedayi, which her husband established on 15 February 1930.
 She assumed also the post of editor-in-chief using her real name.
 From 1941 on, Neyyire Neyir wrote in the journal Perde ve Sahne (literally: "Curtain and Stage"), she and her husband published together.